OscarAD/MedicalApp/README.md

 A common task for all medical offices is that of scheduling appointments.
 This application will handle all the tasks associated with scheduling.
-This program was built in steps, because there's a lot to do!
+This program was built in steps.
 Each user interface had to be attractive, easy to use and understandable, also impervious to runtime errors.
-User menus and toolbars that will permit later expansion of the program were included.
+Included are user menus and toolbars that will permit later expansion of the program.

 ![screenshot1](2.png)